brhwang0/Effortless/README.md

     - Add functionability to pause slideshow on mouse hover.
   #### Info
     - Add skeleton for information.
+    - Add general information to the site such as goal statement what is Effortless.....
   #### Patient, Doctor, Insurance
     - Add skeleton for how our app helps patients, doctors, and insurances specifically.
   #### Features